jeremycg/pythoncourse/_posts/2016-02-29-lesson03applied.md

 required.
 This works just like other functions (the scope is local to the object
 - the class works like an enclosing function).

-Functions always have the object itself as the first argument.
+Functions always have the object itself as tghe first argument.
 It is convention to write 'self' first, but Python will use whatever you put first - so be careful to include it.